ckriewall/bootstrap-n-hooks/README.md

 # react2019

 Clone the repo for a working project, or perform the manual installation to practice scaffolding a modern app.
+Emphasis is placed on using:

+- React Functional Components with Arrow Functions (not component classes)
+- React Hooks (not component lifecycle events)

 ## Getting Started